spinnaker/kayenta/docs/faq.md

 This config will be left merged into the configuration that halyard auto generates (`kayenta.yml`)

-So if I wanted to add a new relic account to my config and hal didn't support new relic.
-I would add the following to `~/.hal/default/profiles/kayenta-local.yml`
+So if I wanted to add a New Relic account to my config and Halyard didn't have explicit support for New Relic, I would add the following to `~/.hal/default/profiles/kayenta-local.yml`

 ```yaml
 kayenta: